 Not that she always thought of it in such morose terms.
 After all, that was the other part of controlling Unit-02: the sheer, all-encompassing love that permeated the Entry Plug, promising to be there through thick and thin.
 As happy as she normally was – as she always tried to be – it was so much easier when she was practically breathing her Mama's emotions.
 If that made sense.

 Well, it made sense to her, anyway!

 Four years since I've been able to sync directly with Unit-02, thought Asuka as she felt water glide past her skin, the underwater sound waves sounding succinct and clear to the senses of the Evangelion, picking up and deciphering everything that would have been too fast for her brain to pick up on normally.
-Eight months since we've begun the field tests, thought the redhead as she felt the pressure of the ocean itself weigh upon Unit-02's titanic body.
+Nine months since we've begun the field tests, thought the redhead as she felt the pressure of the ocean itself weigh upon Unit-02's titanic body.
 In that time period, her skills controlling the Evangelion had increased dramatically.

 Of course, none of it would have been possible without Mama.

 It was why Unit-02 had been able to leap off of the aircraft carrier without causing the vessel to capsize: spreading out their AT-Field over the carrier and the surface of the surrounding ocean to evenly distribute the force.
 It was why Unit-02 had been moving so smoothly within the water: using the AT-Field to lessen the surrounding water's density and pressure ever so-slightly at opportune moments, just enough to dodge the Sixth Angel's charges.

 Lastly, it was why the Sixth Angel was reeling: first, utilizing the AT-Field to shore up the sea floor, strengthening it, giving Unit-02 sure footing…and then concentrating another 'layer' on an uppercut that would redirect the force of the Angel's physical momentum back at it.